search ]

 GEO vs SEO: What is Generative Engine Optimization?

-Generative Engine Optimization (GEO) is quickly becoming a new buzzword in the world of digital marketing and web development.
+Generative Engine Optimization (GEO) is quickly becoming a critical concept in the world of digital marketing and web development.

-As generative AI platforms like Google SGE (Search Generative Experience), Microsoft Copilot, and ChatGPT begin to answer users’ questions directly in search results, the strategies for getting your content noticed are evolving.
+As AI-powered platforms like Google AI Overviews, Microsoft Copilot, ChatGPT, Perplexity, and Gemini begin to answer users’ questions directly, the strategies for getting your content noticed are evolving.

 What is GEO?